pact-foundation/pact_broker/DEVELOPER_SETUP.md

 * Check out the pact_broker repository and cd into it.
 * Run `bundle install`.
 If you have any gem conflict issues, run `bundle update`.

 To make the barrier to entry as low as possible, the mysql2 and pg gems are not installed by default, as they require mysql and postgres to be installed on your local machine.
-If you want to install them, set `INSTALL_MYSQL=true` and/or `INSTALL_PG=true` before running `bundle install`.
+If you want to install them, run `bundle config set --local with pg mysql` before running `bundle install`.

 ## Running a local application